JeronimoMendes/Youtify/README.md

 # Youtify

-Foobar is a web application that converts Youtube playlists to Spotify.
+Youtify is a web application that converts Youtube playlists to Spotify.

 ## Usage